oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

   run the `kubectl explain domain.spec.adminServer.adminChannelPortForwardingEnabled` command or see the domain resource [schema](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md).

-* For Istio-enabled domains, the operator already adds a network channel with a `localhost` listen address for each existing port.
+* For Istio-enabled domains running Istio version 1.9 and earlier, the operator already adds a network channel with a `localhost` listen address for each existing port.
 This means that no additional configuration is required to enable port forwarding when Istio is enabled.